utam0k/utam0k.github.io/content/post/r9cc.en.md

 ## Conclusion
 For the time being I was able to compile `#include`, so I made an article.
-Creating [r9cc] (https://github.com/utam0k/r9cc) improves programming skil,
+Creating [r9cc] (https://github.com/utam0k/r9cc) improves programming skills,
-furthermore I think that the world of the compiler that I did not understand at all was a glimpse.
+and furthermore, I think that the world of the compiler that I did not understand at all was just a glimpse.
 In the future, I will aim for a `parent host` and go on a little by little.
-I think that it would be interesting if self-made C compiler population increased even a little.
-Because self-made C compiler is doing it is very fun and recommended!
+I think that it would be interesting if the self-made C compiler population increased even a little, because self-made C compiling is very fun and recommended!
 ***I am still a beginner about Rust so I'm waiting for a good pull request.***
 I'd like to write another article about the technical point unique to Rust.
 Even if I say